A New Theory of Emotions

 • What past experiences might be shaping my interpretation?

-• Are there any other ways that I might be able to interpret the sensation?
+• Are there any other ways I might be able to interpret the sensation?

 Conclusion